hypercommunity/blog/_posts/2022-01-28-how-to-hyperverse-rebuy.md

 ![Hyperverse](/blog/images/upload/post4/7.png)

 Congratulations!
 You've successfully completed the Hyperverse Rebuy process.
-Now, 150 HU will be added in your pending rewards and from tomorrow you will be receiving additional 0.25 HU daily rewards.
+Now, 150 HU will be added to your pending rewards and from tomorrow you will be receiving additional 0.25 HU daily rewards.